Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 When is the best time to hike the Nakasendo?

-The Nakasendo can be hiked all year round, but the best seasons are Spring (March to May) and Autumn / Fall {mid-September, through October and November, and into early December).
-In Spring, hikers can witness the blooming of flowers and trees, adding a touch of colour and beauty to the trail.
-In Autumn/Fall, as the foliage changes, vibrant hues of red, orange and yellow paint the landscape.
+The Nakasendo can be hiked all year round, but the best seasons are Spring (March to May) and Autumn/Fall (mid-September, through October and November, and into early December).
+In Spring, hikers can witness flowers and trees blooming, adding a touch of colour and beauty to the trail.
+In Autumn/Fall, as the foliage changes, vibrant red, orange and yellow hues paint the landscape.

-Winter {early to mid-December until the middle of March} sees shorter days and the possibility of snow covering the trail, making especially the mountain passes more slippery and difficult to navigate.
+Winter (early to mid-December until the middle of March) sees shorter days and the possibility of snow covering the trail, making the mountain passes incredibly slippery and challenging to navigate.
 Summer (June to August) is typhoon season, with hot, humid and rainy days making hiking the Nakasendo less enjoyable.
 Summer also means some nasty critters are way more active (more on that below).

 cherry blossoms on nakasendo